ElliotsTestLab/ElliotsTestLab.github.io/bio.md

   phase separation behaviour technologies in fundamental biological processes.

-Leake’s work on molecular manipulation, ultrasensitive imaging and bespoke instrumentation has led to >150 articles, >15 papers cited >100 times, several thousand cumulative citations, with a personal h-index of >40.
+Leake’s work on molecular manipulation, ultrasensitive imaging and bespoke instrumentation has led to >150 articles, >15 papers cited over 100 times, several thousand cumulative citations, with a personal h-index of >40.
 He is an elected Fellow of the Institute of Physics, Royal Microscopical Society, and Royal Society of Biology, and an editor for Nature Publishing Group and Royal Society